slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
+> *'Train employees well enough they could get another job, but treat them well enough so they never want to.' -- Kevin Kelly*

+- (kk) Experience is overrated.
+When hiring, hire for aptitude, train for skills.
+Most really amazing or great things are done by people doing them for the first time.
+- (kk) If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
+To be hired, think like your boss.
+- (kk) Don’t be the best.
+Be the only.
+- (kk) Being enthusiastic is worth 25 IQ points.
 - I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.
 - people want freedom to choose their process.
 - The most important lessons I learned were to remember that I'd hired them to do things that I could not.
 As such, they knew their job better than I did.
 If I could have done it myself, I'd not have had to hire them.